-The opinion of one inquirer upon this subject is, that the symptoms portrayed to us in an attack of this disease are the consequences of an inflammation of the stomach, another of the liver, and a third of the intestines, and each of these opinions has its advocates; but it is worthy of remark, that in proof of the little reliance placed upon these doctrines by their supporters, their practice is uniformly the same."-Mr. Chapman's Letter, Madras Rep. p.
-181. tioned as having occurred in the jail of Surat: these were, immediately after the fatal termination, examined with a degree of scientific accuracy, which seldom can be resorted to in India.
+\ The opinion of one inquirer upon this subject is, that the symptoms pourtrayed to us in an attack of this disease are the consequences of an inflammation of the stomach, another of the liver, and a third of the intestines, and each of these opinions has its advocates; but it is worthy of remark, that in proof of the little reliance placed upon these doctrines by their supporters, their practice is uniformly the same.-

+Mr. Chapman's Letter, Madras Rep. p.
+181.

+The two first cases I saw have been already mentioned as having occurred in the jail of Surat: these were, immediately after the fatal termination, examined with a degree of scientific accuracy, which seldom can be resorted to in India.
 Four medical officers were present, with excellent hospital servants, and nothing was overlooked, which any one seemed to suggest required attention.
 A history was made out exactly similar to the many that have been published, but no part of which satisfied me.
-The stomach and bowels were everywhere in a state of inflammation ; but as I have seen instances of extensive gangrene which must have followed inflammation of more acute character, and where the patient lived through several days of disease, I was desirous of attributing this appearance to the spasms to which the bowels had been subjected, and the distension which the bloodvessels may be presumed to have undergone from the determination to the secreting surfaces employed in the formation of such loads of vitiated discharges.
-I thought I found some of the submuriate of mercury in both cases unchanged,†
+The stomach and bowels were every where in a state of inflammation: but as I have seen instances of extensive gangrene\ which must have followed inflammation of more acute character, and where the patient lived through several days of disease, I was desirous of attributing this appearance to the spasms to which the bowels had been subjected, and the distension which the blood-vessels may be presumed to have undergone from the determination to the secreting surfaces employed in the formation of such loads of vitiated discharges.
+I thought I found some of the submuriate of mercury in both cases unchanged†, entangled in the place of

-The London papers, about a year ago, mentioned a miserable case of suicide, in which a young female, aged only sixteen, swallowed two ounces of sulphuric acid.
-Medical aid was immediately obtained, but, of course, in vain; yet, strange to say, she lingered eight days.
-On dissection, the whole course of the alimentary canal, from the throat to the anus, was found in a state of gangrene.
+\ The London papers, about a year ago, mentioned a miserable case of suicide, in which a young female, aged only sixteen, swallowed two ounces of sulphuric acid.
+Medical aid was immediately obtained, but of course in vain; yet strange to say, she lingered eight days.
+On dissection, the whole course of the alimentary canal from the throat to the anus, was found in a state of gangrene.
 What must the poor creature have suffered!
-Surely this is a satisfactory case to show that mere visceral disease does not terminate so rapidly as cholera.
+Surely this is a satisfactory case to shew that mere visceral disease does not terminate so rapidly as cholera.